-With 10,000 BTUs per burner, this stove was able to boil water decently fast.
+With 10,000 BTUs per burner, this stove is able to boil water decently fast.
 We timed it at 4:30 for a quart of 60-degree water and 5:15 for 50-degree water.
 As soon as there was a tiny breeze, however, this time went up to 6 minutes, and with direct wind, it was much worse (see Wind Resistance section below).
-We found that the essential pairing needed to achieve a fast boiling time was having both high BTUs and excellent wind resistance, and the Onja fell short in both of these areas.
+The essential pairing needed to achieve a fast boiling time is having both high BTUs and excellent wind resistance, and the Onja falls short in both of these areas.

 The Onja struggled with the wind more than any other stove we tested.

-Without wind, the Onja simmered pretty well.
-But if even the slightest breeze came along the flame would be threatened and easily extinguished.
-We also found that trying to adjust down to a low setting was tricky — the burner would commonly turn off by accident instead.
-With no auto-ignition, this meant moving pans aside to relight the flame.
-Overall it was a bit frustrating.
+Without wind, the Onja simmers pretty well.
+But if even the slightest breeze comes along the flame will be threatened and easily extinguished.
+Adjusting the flame down to a low setting is tricky — the burner commonly turns off by accident instead.
+With no auto-ignition, this means moving pans aside to relight the flame.
+Overall it 's a bit frustrating.

-Due to the narrowness of the cooking area (and it's height), we initially thought we wouldn't be able to use full-size pots and pans, but this didn't end up being the case.
-The top grate accommodated both small and large cookware, though the larger and heavier the pan (such as a 10" cast iron skillet) the more attention was required to ensure nothing toppled over.
+Due to the narrowness of the cooking area on this stove (and it's height), we initially thought we wouldn't be able to use full-size pots and pans, but this actually wasn't true.
+The top grate accommodates both small and large cookware, though the larger and heavier the pan (such as a 10" cast iron skillet) the more attention is required to ensure nothing topples over.
 The burners sit almost a foot off the ground, and the grate that covers them has a slippery coating.
-When we wanted to stir something in our pan or skillet, we had to be sure to hold the handle to keep everything stable.
-If you use larger cookware regularly, you would be better off with a bigger and sturdier cooking surface.
+When you want to stir something in your pan or skillet, we have to be sure to hold the handle to keep everything stable.
+If you use larger cookware regularly, you will be better off with a bigger and sturdier cooking surface.